boldtrn/JsonbBundle/README.md

 JsonbBundle
 ============

-**Doctrine implemented the `jsonb` datatype with Doctrine 2.5.
+**Doctrine implemented the `jsonb` datatype with Doctrine DBAL 2.6.
 I recommend using the official Doctrine implementation.
 If you cannot upgrade feel free to use this bundle.
 It still works for me in my current production setting.
 I will upgrade to the doctrine implementation at some point in time, as well.**
 **[Doctrine Mapping Matrix](http://doctrine-orm.readthedocs.org/projects/doctrine-dbal/en/latest/reference/types.html#mapping-matrix)**